Basic Meteorological Terms, Concepts, and Phenomena

 Flurries: Light snow falling for short durations.
 No accumulation or just a light dusting is all that is expected.

-Fog: Water that has condensed close to ground level, producing a cloud of very small droplets that reduces visibility to less than one km (three thousand and three hundred feet).
+Fog: Water that has condensed close to ground level, producing a cloud of very small droplets that reduces visibility to less than 1 kilometer (3,300 feet).

 fog-way-768567_1920_full_width.jpg

-Greenhouse Effect: The overall warming of the Earth’s lower atmosphere mainly due to carbon dioxide and water vapor which permit the sun’s rays to heat the earth, but then traps radiation (heat–energy) from escaping back into space.
+Greenhouse Effect: The overall warming of Earth’s lower atmosphere mainly due to carbon dioxide and water vapor, which permit the Sun’s rays to heat Earth but then trap radiation (heat energy) from escaping back into space.

 Humidity: The amount of water vapor in the atmosphere.